-- The laboratory lacks suitable working procedures and guidelines - The laboratory lacks suitable equipment and tools.
+- The laboratory personnel are not sufficiently competent - The laboratory lacks suitable working procedures and guidelines - The laboratory lacks suitable equipment and tools.

 7 Security Test Laboratory Requirements

 In order to have sufficient confidence in a security test laboratory's competence and capabilities, certain requirements must be met.
 The overriding requirement is to achieve ISO/IEC 17025 [3] accreditation, which encompasses a range of requirements that must be satisfied.